 “It is important we get it right, deliver in a professional manner, walk the talk and help grow a strong and vibrant Maniapoto for generations to come” says Pia.

-Marissa is one the newest member of the Maniapoto Māori Trust Board (MMTB).
-Being fortunate enough to have been brought up in Te Kuiti amongst her whānau, Marissa felt that when an opportunity arose to work for her iwi, she jumped at the chance.
+Marissa has been with the Maniapoto Māori Trust Board (MMTB) since 2014.
+Being fortunate enough to have been brought up in Pureora and Te Kūiti amongst her whānau, Marissa felt that when an opportunity arose to work for her iwi, she jumped at the chance.

 Sonya has an extensive background within the education sector, working within the New Zealand Schools Trustees Association (NZSTA) and Ministry of Education just to name a few.
-Currently Chairwoman of Otorohanga College Board of Trustees for the past 9 years along with Chairperson of community group Project Kiwiana, Sonya has demonstrated her expertise and capability to work with, for and amongst her people.
+Previously Chairwoman of Ōtorohanga College Board of Trustees for the past 20 years along with Chairperson of community group Project Kiwiana, Sonya has demonstrated her expertise and capability to work with, for and amongst her people.

-Sonya is the Senior Project Manager/Team Leader for the Maniapoto Māori Trust Board and envisions her team being able to ensure the advancement of Maniapoto’s aspirations are promoted, and that the rights and interests of our iwi are protected, advanced and maintained at all times.
+Sonya is the Senior Project Manager/Team Leader for the Maniapoto Māori Trust Board and envisions her team being able to ensure the advancement and the aspirations for Maniapoto are promoted, and that the rights and interests of the iwi are protected, advanced and maintained at all times.

-Charmaine has recently joined the Maniapoto Māori Trust Board as an administrator and likes the variety of work the team engages with.
+Charmaine has been with Maniapoto Māori Trust Board as an administrator for the last 4 years and likes the variety of work the team engages with.